slifin/breeze/README.md

 This allows you to show what your code is _supposed_ to be doing, don't force other programmers to guess what your code should be doing based on implementation details.

+Communication silence is incedious, here are some more examples:

 *A quick and fast rule for this is do not use a PHP operator inside an if statement condition.*

 TODO provide PHPCS lint for this: https://pear.php.net/manual/en/package.php.php-codesniffer.coding-standard-tutorial.php